Getting started with Ionic

 </ion-tabs>

-This is adding two tabs to our application with icons.
+This adds two tabs with icons.

 Interestingly enough the tabs will be added to the bottom on an iOS device however they’ll be displayed on the top on all Android devices.
 We don’t need to do any alteration in our code - this is all done automatically by Ionic.